photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 -----------

 A guy is driving around Tennessee and he sees a sign in front of a
-house: Talking Dog For Sale.
+house: “Talking Dog For Sale.”

 He rings the bell and the owner tells him the dog is in the back yard.
 The guy goes into the back yard and sees a labrador retriever sitting there.

-You talk? the man asks.
-Yes, I do, the lab replies.
+“You talk?” the man asks.
+“Yes, I do,” the lab replies.

-So, what’s your story?
+“So, what’s your story?”

-The lab looks up and says, Well, I discovered that I could talk when I was pretty young.
+The lab looks up and says, “Well, I discovered that I could talk when I was pretty young.
 I wanted to help the country, so I told the CIA about my gift.
 In no time at all, they had me jetting from country to country, sitting in rooms with spies and world leaders, because no one figured a